rose-collectionservices/collection-services-manual/09-PRESERVATION/readme.md

 The process by which manuscript and archives items enter and move through the queue is as follows:

 1. If preservation problems are found, notify the Rose Library preservation liaison for manuscripts and archives who will consult with the Preservation Office.
 The Rose Library preservation liaison is the only staff person who may transfer manuscript and archives material the preservation lab.
 Conservators will not accept material for treatment from any other staff person.
-2. Rose Library liaison will add the item to the conservation list on Box [link].
+2. Rose Library liaison will add the item to the [conservation list](https://emory.app.box.com/file/48967021481).
 3. Rose Library liaison assesses the problem/material and assigns it a category based on the following criteria: extent of damage, value, use, relationship to other projects, and other institutional needs (such as loans).
 4. Rose Library liaison creates a transaction for the item in Aeon.
 For processed collections, create the transaction by requesting the item through the finding aid.
 For unprocessed collections, create a transaction manually.
 Manual transactions must include:
 	* Document type [MSS or EUA];